NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

 - numberOfIterations: amount of iterations present in a full training cycle

-- savingLevels: a set of paremeters used to find out which data should be stored in a log
+- savingLevels: a set of parameters used to find out which data should be stored in a log
     - passedNumber: states one of how many iterations it will store the amount of passed agent and survivability, e. g. if 10 it will store every 10th iteration's passed amount, if 20 every 20th, etc.
     - passedGenomes: states one of how many iterations it will store all the genomes of all passed agents
     - iteration: states one of how many iterations it will store every position of cells in every move of an iteration